 Our mini “vacation” has been a good learning experience for us, and I am so grateful to have a home to return to.
 And, I never thought I’d say it, but it actually feels good to do laundry in my own home (anyone who knows me can tell you how much I hate doing laundry!)
 And…I can’t wait to get back in the kitchen cooking again for my family.

 This “Mixed Bag” Kale Salad from Baldanza cafe is one of the salads that I’ve been eating often for lunch during my “vacation.”
 It’s simple, fresh and just plain delicious.
 Topped with shaved gruyere cheese, and a light lemon olive oil dressing, this salad is a classic.
 I don’t think I’ll get tire of it.

-Kale Parmesan Salad
+"Mixed Bag" Kale Salad

 - 2 cups chopped curly kale and in-season mixed greens arugula, baby romaine, red leaf lettuce

 - 1 ounce shaved gruyere or Parmesan cheese

 - Toss together kale and other greens, tomatoes and gruyere cheese.
 Crack some black pepper on top.
 Mix together olive oil and lemon.
 Dress salad and serve.